ballerina-platform/ballerina-distribution/examples/graphql-caching/graphql_caching.md

-# GraphQL service - Field Level Caching
+# GraphQL service - Field-level caching

 The Ballerina `graphql` module provides the capability to enable GraphQL caching, which can be applied at either the field or operational level.
-To enable caching at the field level, the `cacheConfig` field in the `graphql:ResourceConfig` annotation can be used on a resource path within a `graphql:Service`.
-By setting this configuration, caching is enabled for the specified resource path, and it can override cache configurations at the operation level.
+To enable caching at the field level, the `cacheConfig` field in the `graphql:ResourceConfig` annotation can be used on a resource method within a `graphql:Service`.
+By setting this configuration, caching is enabled for the specified GraphQL field, and it can override cache configurations set at the operation-level.

 ::: code graphql_caching.bal :::